 A key innovation in the Sound Transit project is the new Network Video Recorder.
-The powerful recorder features up to 3 TB of storage, equivalent to more than 20.000 minutes of data.
+The powerful recorder features several TB of storage, equivalent to more than 20,000 minutes of data.
 Alarms can trigger a variety of actions: locating the emergency, showing live footage or tagging the video for longer retention.
 By offering a comprehensive oversight of on-board activity, the system reduces risks and increases passenger safety.

 Also important for passenger safety are the rear-view monitors, adjusted on each side of the cab.
 These digital screens display high definition camera content like a rear-view mirror.
 At departure, they automatically switch to show the complete platform from front to rear.
 In that way, the driver can easily check the platforms before leaving the station.